mitre/hse-mwi/README.md

 15. To view your MWI, click the 'Custom MWI Upload' box under 'Explore States' or 'Explore ZIP Codes' and upload the downloaded '.RData' file.

+# Using MWI Data

+If you would like to use the MWI or its processed measures or data, see the "Data" and "Documentation" folders for more information.
+Each folder in "Data" has a README detailing the included files.
+All data, with the exception of the Metadata file, is in CSV format.

+Folders in "Data" are as follows:
+- Resources: contains files for processing data and referencing geography crosswalks.
+- Preprocessed: contains preprocessed data for all measures in the format the MWI pipeline requires: one column to indicate geographical identifier, then one for the numerical value of each measure.
+- Cleaned: contains Mental Wellness Index results and processing pipeline results.

 # Technical Set Up

+Note: this section is primarily for contributors.

 ## Data Pipeline